chrismrivera/cmd/README.md

 cmd
 =====

-cmd is a Go subcommand package.
+cmd is a sub-command based cli package for Go.